GluuFederation/passport-oxd/README.md

 Use `/demo/config/keys.js` file for OXD Client credentials.

-The demo is by run on port 1338. you can change port in `./demo/app.js` file.
+The demo runs on port 4200. you can change port in `./demo/app.js` file.

 As per demo configuration, you need to register client in OXD with `https://localhost:1338/auth/gluu/redirect` authorization_redirect_uri.